//nefariousplan

 The tools and credentials that authorize access to your systems are now the attack surface.

-3. Disclosure After Exploitation03
+9. Disclosure After Exploitation09

 Disclosure After Exploitation